 Option 1 Option 2 Option 3 J - Rural Economy To focus rural economic development proposal in the Local Towns and Villages, to drive the rural economy.
-Balanced, opportunities in the rural settlements for appropriate scale development / employment plus opportunities for appropriate business starts and small businesses in the countryside, to promote a vibrant rural economy. •
+Balanced, opportunities in the rural settlements for appropriate scale development / employment plus opportunities for appropriate business starts and small businesses in the countryside, to promote a vibrant rural economy.
+Rural development / businesses promoted generally across the District, wherever it emerges spatially and with only minimal restrictions.